 You can mark packets in the “Packet List” pane.
 A marked packet will be shown with black background, regardless of the coloring rules set.
 Marking a packet can be useful to find it later while analyzing in a large capture file.

-The packet marks are not stored in the capture file or anywhere else.
-All packet marks will be lost when you close the capture file.
+Marked packet information is not stored in the capture file or anywhere else.
+It will be lost when the capture file is closed.